ASL University ►

 This version of ADULT can also mean "tall."
 (Or more specifically, one of the versions for the sign for "tall.")

-Hold a bent hand near your forehead and then move it up and out a bit quickly.
+Hold a bent hand near the side of your head and then move it up (and a bit forward) quickly.

 This is an initialized version of "parent" based on mother/father, boy/girl locations.
 It uses the letter "A" to represent the idea of "adult."
 Many d/Deaf people use this version, but your local teacher might consider it to be "signed English" so use this version with caution.

-Note: If you replace the "A" with a "T" it means "teenager."
-Some people feel that you should sign teenager by signing "young."
+Note: If you replace the "A" with a "T" it can mean "teenager."
+Some people feel that using the "T" means the sign is "Signed English" and that you should instead sign teenager by signing "young."